 They call this type of weight gain “deep fat tissue,” and it leads to deeply felt embarrassment when it comes time to strip down for the neighborhood pool party.
-It also leads to some more serious issues—heart disease, diabetes and Alzheimer’s among them.
+It also leads to some more serious issues—heart disease, diabetes, and Alzheimer’s among them.

-Where your body stores calories depends on your hormones, and some foods trigger just the exact right hormonal reaction—they hit you in the gut like a Dear John letter.
-Fortunately, new research in Zero Belly Diet, the New York Times bestseller from Abs Diet author David Zinczenko, reveals the six most common “insta-belly” foods, and offers some ingenious alternatives to help you indulge without the bulge.
+Where your body stores calories depends on your hormones, and some unhealthy foods trigger just the exact right hormonal reaction—they hit you in the gut like a Dear John letter.
+Fortunately, new research in Zero Belly Diet, the New York Times bestseller Abs Diet author David Zinczenko, reveals the six most common “insta-belly” foods, and offers some ingenious alternatives to help you indulge without the bulge.

 In the contest to find the very worst possible food for your belly, Harvard researchers believe they have a winner.
 It’s not just that they’re saturated with saturated fat, causing abdominal fat gain.
 It’s not just that they’re crusted with salt, causing mid-level bloat.
 It’s not even a pure calorie play—there are plenty of more caloric snacks out there.
 What makes potato chips so epically bad for your belly is not what they have, but what they lack: the ability to make you feel satisfied.
 A handful of chips can turn into a big empty bag in no time simply because our bodies expect us to make them happy when we eat food.
 Daily chip consumption alone was responsible for adding nearly two pounds of flab to study participants’ frame every four years.
 That means if you cut out chips, you would lose more than half a pound of fat directly from your belly, even if you changed nothing else about your diet.

-Eat This Instead: Nip your salty cravings in the bud with Beanitos, a chip made from navy beans, brown rice, oils and spices.
+Eat This Instead: Nip your salty cravings in the bud with Beanitos, a chip made from navy beans, brown rice, oils, and spices.
 This snacktime favorite has a texture and flavor reminiscent of traditional nachos, but far less saturated fat.

 A moment on the lips, a lifetime on the hips?
 How about this: A night at the Hut, a lifetime in the gut.
 In fact, pizza is the second biggest contributor of saturated fat to the American diet (just below cheese itself), and most slices serve up half a day’s worth of the artery clogger.
 Researchers have found that unlike other fats, the saturated variety is the most likely to be stored in the stomach.

 Eat This Instead: Bruschetta.
 All the crusty, tomatoey flavor, not of the broken zippers.
-Discover the recipe, and the game-changing “75/25” rule that shows How Maria Menounos dropped 40 pounds—and kept it off!
+Discover the recipe and the game-changing “75/25” rule that shows how Maria Menounos dropped 40 pounds—and kept it off!

 Any fat-laden carb fest will make you gain weight, but there’s something almost magical about the effects of fried spuds on your body’s fat-storage system–and by magical, we mean Voldemort, not Potter.
-One 20-year Harvard study found that people who ate fries regularly gained more than three pounds of body weight every four years; over the course of the study, the french fry eaters gained 15 pounds of belly flab from fries alone!
+One longitudinal Harvard study found that people who ate fries regularly gained more than three pounds of body weight every four years; over the course of the study, the french fry eaters gained 13 pounds of belly flab from fries alone!

 Wait—don’t toss your steak knife at us yet!
 Studies show that eating the right cuts of steak can actually help whittle your middle.
-But rib-eye, along with T-bone and New York Strip, is one of the three fattiest cuts known to man or cow; in a study by Chinese researchers, consuming a diet rich in fatty, fresh red meat is positively associated with abdominal obesity and larger waist circumference.
+But rib-eye, along with T-bone and New York Strip, is one of the three fattiest cuts known to man or cow.
+In a study by Chinese researchers, consuming a diet rich in fatty, fresh red meat is positively associated with abdominal obesity and larger waist circumference.

 It’s natural!
 It’s packed with Vitamin C!
 It comes from Florida!
 What could be wrong?
 Well, while 100 percent fruit juice is a better pick than sugary drinks like Sunny D, even the all-natural stuff still packs up to 36 grams of sugar per cup—or about what you’d get from popping 4 Krispy Kreme glazed donuts into a blender and hitting frappe.
 What’s more, most of the sweetness in juice comes from fructose, a type of sugar associated with the development of visceral adipose tissue—yep, that’s belly fat.

 Drink This Instead: Trick your belly into shrinking itself by filling your glass with some refreshing spa water.
-Just add fresh sliced fruit like oranges and grapefruit to plain ol’ H20 and chill.
+Just add fresh sliced fruit like oranges and grapefruit to plain ol’ H2O and chill.
 The key is to keep the peels on: citrus peels are rich in the antioxidant d-limonene, a powerful compound that helps flush out toxins from the body and allow it to release stored visceral fat.